cenove/My-Dashboards/README.md

 _The main focus of that dashboard is to see the "Engagement Rate" of all the Tech Channels, and give you the Top 5._

 [Financial Insights Dashboard](https://github.com/cenove/My-Dashboards/tree/f0171695062ea3ecee22452891fd1ea55da4b9e4/Financial%20Insights%20Dashboard)
-_The main focus of that dashboard is to see the "Engagement Rate" of all the Tech Channels, and give you the Top 5._
+_The main focus of that dashboard is to see the Sales, Estimation, most sold Product in different Segments._